run-ai/docs/docs/Researcher/Scheduling/The-Run-AI-Scheduler.md

 ### Distributed Training

 Distributed Training, is the ability to split the training of a model among multiple processors.
 It is often a necessity when multi-GPU training no longer applies; typically when you require more GPUs than exist on a single node.
 Each such split is a _pod_ (see definition above).
-Run:AI spawns an additional _launcher_ process which manages and coordinates the other worker pods.
+Run:AI spawns an additional _launcher_ process that manages and coordinates the other worker pods.

 Distribute Training utilizes a practice sometimes known as __Gang Scheduling__:

-* The scheduler must ensure that multiple pods are started on what is typically multiple nodes, before the Job can start.
+* The scheduler must ensure that multiple pods are started on what are typically multiple Nodes before the Job can start.
 * If one pod is preempted, the others are also immediately preempted.

 Gang Scheduling essentially prevents scenarios where part of the pods are scheduled while other pods belonging to the same Job are pending for resources to become available; scenarios that can cause deadlock situations and major inefficiencies in cluster utilization.

 The Run:AI system provides: